Questions & Answers

 - Registration fee for Lands Department

 Stamp duty transfer fee is now also payable to Government on these properties at rate of 3%.
 You can gain exemption from this if you do not own another property.
-You have to state on the agreement that you do not own another property.
 This fee is additional to the purchase costs mentioned above.
 For a property of £60,000 stamp duty (if payable) is £1,800.

 Yes.
-Most owners ask us to continue to manage on their behalf under the Guaranteed Rent System – but you are not tied to us.
-You can use any other agent or manage yourself if you wish after the first 2 years.
+Most owners ask us to continue to manage on their behalf under the Net Guaranteed Rent System – but you are not tied to us.
+You can use any other agent or manage yourself if you wish after the first 3 years.

 You should get multiple lower cost investment properties now.
 Then, when you or your family move to the UK, re-sell these and get an ‘own use’ property which fulfils your needs at that time (your needs will change), and is near to your place of work/study or where you want to be.
 This will allow your money to grow at a faster rate, will be lower risk, and will provide you with more flexibility.
 You could also decide to keep your investment properties rented out and use the funds to rent something suitable for yourself – especially if you were only coming to the UK for 1-2 years.